Online Submission checklist

-- Produces a ‘Similarity Report‘ that you and your tutors can use to check that you have correctly cited your sources.
+- Normally produces a ‘Similarity Report‘ that you and your tutors can use to check that you have correctly cited your sources.

-- You can only submit a submit a single file, and there may be restrictions on the type of file you can submit.
+- You can only submit a single file, and there may be restrictions on the type of file you can submit.

 - You may be allowed to resubmit multiple times up until the deadline.
 In this case the file most recently submitted overwrites your previous file.

 Mac users - you may have problems submitting to Turnitin using Safari.
 See Resolving issues when submitting to Turnitin using Safari on macOS

 - Allows you to submit most file types.